 Call for Abstract

-6th International Conference on Physics, will be organized around the theme “”
+6th International Conference on Physics, will be organized around the theme “Power of the past & Force of the future in arena of Physics covid-19’”

 Euro Physics 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Euro Physics 2020